LukeMerrill13/Extended-Research-Project/README.md

 3)	Market index prices
 * This dataset was downloaded from: https://bmrs.elexon.co.uk/market-index-prices and is imported into ‘Market_Index_Prices.ipynb’
-* Data was downloaded for observations between: 00:00 on 24/08/2025 and 23:30 on 31/07/2025
+* Data was downloaded for observations between: 00:00 on 24/07/2025 and 23:30 on 31/07/2025

 ## Python Scripts

 Five python scripts are used to produce the results presented in the report.
+To run these sripts, open the notebooks within this repository in Jupyter.
+Import the datasets as described and run all cells in order.
 The following scripts can be run independently of each other:

 * Marginal_Emission_Factors.ipynb imports the energy generation data and produce estimates of marginal factors.
 * Smart_Meter_Data.ipynb downloads and pre-processes the smart meter data